malliksunkara/py_ml_exercises/README.md

 # py_ml_exercises

-Some exercises in python to learn machine learning
+## Some exercises on machine learning algorithms, in python

+Taken from the courses of Andrew Ng